cketti/gankra.github.io/blah/c-isnt-a-language/index.md

 This isn't a deal breaker though, it just makes platform vendors *sad* that no one gets to use the thing they spent so much time working on right away.
 You have to ship a shiny new feature and then sit on your hands for several years while everyone waits for it to be common/mature enough that people are willing to depend on it and break support for older platforms (or are willing to implement dynamic checking and fallback for it).

-If you get really serious about letting people upgrade right away, then you're talking about *forward* compatability.
+If you get really serious about letting people upgrade right away, then you're talking about *forward* compatibility.
 This lets older versions of things somehow work with newer features that they have no conception of.